Flujo (2022)

 Flujo is a sound sculpture hand-woven by artisans from Ecuador, which combines local and traditional techniques and materials with new technologies.

-equipped with a photovoltaic system for the harvesting of energy and the distribution of the electrical flow to different sound devices.
+The piece is a floating structure in the shape of an inverted canoe, which evokes the ancestral technologies that have resisted the passage of time,equipped with a photovoltaic system for the harvesting of energy and the distribution of the electrical flow to different sound devices.
 These devices emit sounds of the water that sound like white noise, thus posing a relationship between the organic and the non-organic, and making an analogy of the electrical system with water, flow, river, flow and current.

 The artist involves the concept of techno-diversity to make visible how other traditional knowledge can appropriate contemporary technology from other perspectives with a collective sense of social and environmental well-being.
 Thinking the local to reflect on the future of technology and create conditions to invent a sustainable future, a future made by hand.